-Imagine you went your day job every day, performed your duties to the best of your abilities and then at the end of the month they not only did not pay you your wage but they actually took money from you!
+Imagine you went to your day job every day, performed your duties to the best of your abilities and then at the end of the month they not only did not pay you your wage but they actually took money from you!

 The problem with poker is that you can play absolutely perfectly, get your money in good almost all the time yet still lose because of the short term luck involved with the game.

-However, legendary poker player Doyle Brunson, Reese’s closest friend, revealed that if it had been anyone else in Reese’s shoes they would have lost at least double that amount but because he had great self control and resolve, Reese managed to limit his losses despite running horribly at the felt.
+However, legendary poker player Doyle Brunson, Reese’s closest friend, revealed that if it had been anyone else in Reese’s shoes they would have lost at least double that amount.
+But because he had great self-control and resolve, Reese managed to limit his losses despite running horribly at the felt.

-I keep mentioning self control but what about yourself do you need to control when you are losing?
+I keep mentioning self-control but how does it work when you are losing in poker?
 Firstly, you need to control your emotions, particularly anger, so that you do not go on tilt and begin playing overly aggressive and risk losing even more chips.

 If there is any changing in stakes to be done you should be moving down to lower buy-ins not up where you could win your money back but you also run the risk of exaggerating your losses too.

 Finally, ensure you follow proper bankroll management and only play for stakes that your bankroll allows.
 Losing $100 from a $300 bankroll feels much worse than losing $1,000 from a $25,000 bankroll, despite being ten times the amount.